MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/plan.md

 Standard migration assumes that every asset in the workload is a VM or PaaS service in terms of either Rehost or Rearchitect.
 As mentioned, *standard migration efforts* assume a uni-directional, "migrate everything to the cloud" approach—lifting and shifting (IaaS VMs) and rearchitecting (PaaS services).

+## A unified operations approach across Azure Stack and Azure Arc

-A unified operations approach that considers hybrid and multi-cloud environments opens up more form factors for distributing cloud innovation using Azure services across other multi-cloud environments and the edge.
+A unified operations approach that considers hybrid and multi-cloud environments opens up more form factors for distributing cloud innovation by using Azure services and server management practices across other multi-cloud environments and the edge.

 The Azure Stack product family opens up standard cloud form factors and extends Azure services and capabilities across datacenters, cloud, and edge locations.